Tropical functions on a skeleton: Finite generation and Lipschitz functions in

-By Lemma \ref{lem:lipschitz-closure} we can assume that $D$ is closed.
+\begin{proof}[Proof of Theorem \ref{thm:lip-t-gen}] By Lemma \ref{lem:lipschitz-closure} we can assume that $D$ is closed.
 We may then enlarge the model $\Gamma$ and assume that it contains some $\rho$ with $\rho>M$.
 Let $D_\rho$ denote the intersection of $D$ with $[-\rho,\rho]^m$.
 This is a definably compact subset of $\Gamma^m$ which is definable over $M_\rho:=M\oplus \mathbb Q\cdot \rho$.
-If we prove that $g|_{D_\rho}$ is an $(\ell,+)$-combination of the $f_i$, Lemma \ref{lem:comp-l-gen} above will allow us to conclude that $g$ is an $(\ell,+)$-combination of the $f_i$, the coordinate functions and some constant functions with values in $M$.
+If we prove that $g|_{D_\rho}$ is an $(\ell,+)$-combination of the $f_i$, the coordinate functions and some constant functions with values in $M_\rho$, Lemma \ref{lem:comp-l-gen} above will allow us to conclude that $g$ is an $(\ell,+)$-combination of the $f_i$, the coordinate functions and some constant functions with values in $M$.
 We thus may and do assume that $D$ is definably compact.
-By considering a submodel of $M$ over which everything is defined, we reduce to the case where $M$ is of finite height $r$, i.e. has exactly $r$ non-trivial convex subgroups, and we proceed by induction on $r$.
+By considering a submodel of $M$ over which everything is defined, we reduce to the case where $M$ has exactly $r$ non-trivial convex subgroups, and we proceed by induction on $r$.
 The case $r=0$ is obvious since the definably compact set $D$ is then either empty or equal to $\{0\}$.
-Assume now that $r>0$ and that the result holds true for smaller values of the height.
+Assume now that $r>0$ and that the result holds true for smaller values of $r$.